plopperpeppe/Assembler-Arm-v7/README.md

-# Assembler-Arm-v7
+# Assembler-Arm-v7: Practice exercises
-Some exercises about Arm v7 that i made, every exercise is a function.
+A personal collection of Assembly exercises focused on the **ARMv7** architecture.
+Every exercise is implemented as a standalone function, optimizing code isolation and simplifying the testing process.